The Fishing Report

 The Dawesville Cut:

-• Best bait: prawn or squid fished on either a sinking rig for the whiting or skippy and a burley cage rig for the herring, for the tailor a mulie under a float or unweighted depending on tidal flow
+• Best bait: super worms fished on either a sinking rig for the whiting or a burley cage rig for the herring with sand worms.

 Peel Inlet and Harvey Estuary:

-• Best bait: squid, mullet, octopus and mulies plus plenty of burley for the skippy and inshore snapper
+• Best bait: super worms for the king george and octopus and mullet for the dhuies and snapper